-Public men on public stages: magistracy, state and popular drama, 1590-1610
+Public men on public stages: the performance of state authority by magistrates in popular drama, 1590-1610

 Drawing from my Masters research into the performance of law and drama in early Stuart England, and my undergraduate dissertation upon the discourse of commonwealth in drama from 1595-1608, my interdisciplinary thesis seeks to investigate drama's role in contesting the state in early modern England.
 I seek to do this through a performance-focussed analysis, which examines in detail the experience of drama presenting governance, comparing the performance of authority by real and staged magistrates.
 By reading these plays in conjunction with legal and administrative texts, I compare the expectations and perceptions of the state's officers, and the practice of government as experienced by the audiences of the public theatres, to the fictionalised processes onstage.
 My thesis ranges from plays about local law enforcement, focussing on the ways in which the theatre hides and reveals information about crime to audiences, to London's civic government, to high office, examining the theatre as a place of transferring information about government to the populace.

 My thesis thus represents a departure from traditional language-based analyses of politics and political theatre, by considering in detail the epistemology and emotional effects of the theatre, and how these effects can reshape expectations of government onstage.
 I aim to view theatre in performance as part of political discourse, rather than merely reflecting it, and believe in the value of practice as research for academic studies of early modern culture.

 I am partially funded by a Graduate Scholarship from Jesus College, Oxford.

 MA in Shakespeare Studies, King's College London and Shakespeare's Globe

 BA in History and English, Regent's Park College, University of Oxford

 October 2017, CIJIET conference, University of Murcia: 'In his own person: the hermeneutics of embodied performance in early Stuart law and drama'.